brewster76/fuzzy-archer/README.md

 New in v4.1:

 - Mixed charts: you can now mix "line" series with "bar" series.
 A mixed radiation/UV chart is already in the configs, you can enable it by adding it to live_chart_items
-- New chart type "sactter".
+- New chart type "scatter".
 A scatter chart for lightning strikes and distance is already in the configs, you can enable it by adding it to live_chart_items
 - Configurable news items
 - More config options for charts
+- localization throughout charts and gauges (the stats and history page still depends on the systems locale, see https://github.com/weewx/weewx/issues/867)
 - Bugfixes and enhancements

 New in v4.0: